akansha03/posts/README.md

 # posts
-This application is for creating, updating and deleting posts for a social media platform
+This application is for creating, updating and deleting posts for a social media platform.